maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

   geometries: [
     {
       type: "triangles", // the geometry kind of the vertices (only triangles allowed)
+      vertex: {
-      vertexBuffer: triangleVertexBuffer, // our GPU buffer containing the vertices
+        buffer: triangleVertexBuffer, // our GPU buffer containing the vertices
-      vertexFormat: "float3", // one vertex is made up of 3 floats
+        format: "float3", // one vertex is made up of 3 floats
-      vertexStride: 3 * Float32Array.BYTES_PER_ELEMENT, // the byte stride between each vertex
+        stride: 3 * Float32Array.BYTES_PER_ELEMENT, // the byte stride between each vertex
-      vertexCount: triangleVertices.length, // the total amount of vertices
+        count: triangleVertices.length, // the total amount of vertices },
+      index: {
-      indexBuffer: triangleIndexBuffer, // (optional) the index buffer to use
+        buffer: triangleIndexBuffer, // (optional) the index buffer to use
-      indexFormat: "uint32", // (optional) the format of the index buffer (Uint32Array)
+        format: "uint32", // (optional) the format of the index buffer (Uint32Array)
-      indexCount: triangleIndices.length // the total amount of indices }
+        count: triangleIndices.length // the total amount of indices }
+    }
   ]
 });